HeatwaveStudios/portal/README.md

       of your accepting any such warranty or additional liability.

 ##### END OF TERMS AND CONDITIONS
-   Copyright © 2020 The Phoenix Project
+   Copyright © 2020 Heatwave Studios

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.